About our ropes

 We sell two kinds of rope: natural colour and coloured.
 These come from two different sources.

-The natural fibre rope, or 'Anatomie Rope' is from our own supplier and is made to resemble a cross between our 2 favourite Japanese ropes; Ogawa and Nawaya.
+The natural fibre rope, or 'Anatomie Rope' is from our own supplier and is made to resemble a cross between our two favourite Japanese ropes; Ogawa and Nawaya.
 For the connoisseurs, they are slightly tighter lay than Ogawa, but slightly looser than Nawaya, they break in slower than Ogawa but a lot faster than Nawaya.
-The ropes are however very low in JBO content (the petroleum smelling oils that are particularly evident in raw untreated ropes), and are virtually smell free, especially after treatment.
+Our ropes are however very low in JBO content (the petroleum smelling oils that are particularly evident in raw untreated ropes), and are virtually smell free, especially after treatment.

 Both the bendiness and the colour of the ropes come down to personal preference.
 Beginners usually prefer ropes that are 'softer', while the more experienced value ropes that they can break in themselves as this allows them to bond with the ropes over their journey.
 Many experienced riggers prefer to buy raw ropes in bulk and either treat the ropes themselves or use them raw and let them break in naturally.